cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

    start remediating your code before you see a Pentest report.
    {{% /alert %}}

-1. Once the pentest is complete, we replace the _Planned_ label with _Remediation_.
+1. Once the pentest is complete, we move your pentest from _Planned_ to _Remediation_.
 1. You can start assessing all discovered vulnerabilities.
 In the Cobalt app, navigate to **Pentests**.
 Select your pentest, and navigate to the Findings tab.
    - Scroll down until you see **Activity**.
 Depending on your assessment, you can